treeverse/lakeFS/design/open/branch_checks.md

 ```

 Where metadata is a simple `Map<string, string>` mapping to be sent by the executing system.

+When lakeFS receives a callback, it checks that the provided token is the last one issued for that (check, commit).
+Any previous token issued will be ignored.

 #### Merging into a protected branch